 CHARITY PHOTOS: YUNNAN, CHINA

 Malipo County is located SouthEast of Yunnan Province in China.
 The population is about 270,000.
-The average household annual income is less $1,000 per year.
+The average household annual income is less than $1,000 per year.
 It is one of the poorest counties in China.
 Not far from Vietnam, this area has many minorities in this county and most of them do not have any education.

 BRIDGE Foundation Donates